nonwiz0/my-tracker/readme.md

 is their time spending.

 ## Update list:
-Latest update on Jan 19, 2021
+Latest update on Jan 23, 2021
-- Add total time spent
+- Edit description
+- Check date by sliding the records
+- Correcting grammar syntax

 ## Current Features
 - Start and Stop the time recording